-The highly regarded Muhlenberg College Institute of Public Opinion gives students hands-on experience in collecting and analyzing data that shapes political discourse and community action.
+Muhlenberg Magazine features the College's Institute of Public Opinion, which gives students hands-on experience that shapes political discourse and community action.

 In the call center in the basement of Trexler Library, headset-wearing students sit at three of the 12 computers.
 It’s a Friday afternoon in mid-September.
 Between the recent congressional redistricting, a handful of big-deal races and the fact that Pennsylvania just barely went red in the last presidential election, the state’s political climate is drawing national and international attention, and today’s survey is about the upcoming midterm elections.

 Despite the hoopla, this shift is quiet because many student workers have class at this time.
 Plus, the folks they’re trying to reach (voting members of the Pennsylvania electorate) are more likely to answer their phones during the evening or weekend operating hours of the call center, when more students might show up to work than the room can accommodate.